janwilmake/janwilmake/README.md

 ## Contributing

-Join me on this journey by checking out my[OSS work](https://github.com/janwilmake?tab=repositories) and [leave a message](https://github.com/janwilmake/janwilmake/discussions).
+Join me on this journey by checking out my [OSS work](https://github.com/janwilmake?tab=repositories) and [leave a message](https://github.com/janwilmake/janwilmake/discussions).
 Also happy to [chat on X](https://x.com/janwilmake) - not always responsive though.

 ## Support and Licenses